Want to unlock the iPhone X? Just stare at it

-Apple introduced a facial recognition system for its top-tier iPhone its event at the new Apple Park campus on Tuesday.
+Smile!
+Apple just introduced a facial recognition system for its latest marquee phone.

-"Nothing has ever been simpler or more natural," Phil Schiller, senior vice president of worldwide marketing, said.
+"Nothing has ever been simpler or more natural," Phil Schiller, Apple's senior vice president of worldwide marketing, said at the unveiling, which took place Tuesday at the company's new Apple Park campus.

-To do it, Apple added a new neural engine to the iPhone X, which can operate 600 billion operations a second.
-That'll help it process all the different images when it's staring at your face.
-It'll be able to recognize your face through different hairstyles, glasses, facial hair, lighting and other circumstances.
+Apple isn't the first to use facial recognition to unlock devices.
+Samsung has had the feature since the Galaxy Note 7, and Microsoft has also used the face as a password on its Windows 10 devices.
+Facial recognition has its pitfalls though, as people showed you could easily trick cameras with pictures of somebody's face instead of the actual person.

-Apple said the facial recognition program can adapt to your face as it changes over time.
-The facial recognition uses an infrared camera and a light sensor, along with a proximity sensor to scan your face, even in the dark.
+To put its system in place, Apple added a new neural engine to the iPhone X, which can handle 600 billion operations a second.
+That'll help it process all the different factors when it's staring at your face.
+It'll be able to recognize you through different hairstyles, glasses, facial hair, lighting and other circumstances, according to Apple.

-The company said Face ID is about 20 times more secure than Touch ID, with the odds of somebody else unlocking your phone.
+The facial recognition system also can adapt to your face as it changes over time, Apple said.
+It uses an infrared camera, a light sensor and a proximity sensor to scan your face, even in the dark.

-But critics have already complained that holding your phone directly in front of your face may not be as natural a motion as placing your finger on the home button -- an act we've practiced hundreds of times each day.
+The company said Face ID is about 20 times more secure than Touch ID.

-The announcement confirmed rumors that had been swirling about the new facial recognition feature for weeks.
-That's thanks to code mentioning the iPhone's facial recognition in Apple's HomePod, and a patent application in July for the biometric.
+But skeptics have already complained that holding your phone directly in front of your face may not be as natural a motion as placing your finger on the home button, an act we've practiced countless times each day.

-Apple is not the first to use facial recognition to unlock devices, as Samsung has had the feature since the Galaxy Note 7.
-Microsoft has also used the face as a password on their Windows 10 devices.
-Facial recognition has its pitfalls though, as people showed that you could easily trick cameras with pictures of somebody's face instead of the actual person.
+Tuesday's announcement confirmed rumors that had been swirling for weeks.
+That's thanks to code mentioning the iPhone's facial recognition in Apple's HomePod, and a patent application in July for the biometric tech.

-It's not clear yet if Apple's facial recognition will be easy to trick with a still photo, but we'll be testing for that once we get our hands on it.
-Apple said it worked to make sure that their scanners could not be spoofed by pictures.
+It's not clear yet if Apple's facial recognition will be easy to trick with a still photo, but we'll be testing that once we get our hands on the iPhone X. Apple said it worked to make sure that its scanners could not be tricked by pictures.

 "They've even worked with professional mask makers in Hollywood to protect against spoofs," Schiller said.

-The face data will be stored on Secure Enclave, which means it'll all be stored on your device, instead of being sent to a server where it can be stolen.
+The face data will be stored on Secure Enclave, which means it'll all be on your device instead of being sent to a distant server where it could be stolen.

-Biometrics offer people an easier and more convenient measure of security, providing a unique identifier without challenges like remembering passwords or protecting it from hackers.
-Stealing a person's fingerprints or facial features is more difficult than stealing passwords for cybercriminals.
-The security feature also has its pitfalls though, as law enforcement can force people to unlock their phones via biometrics, but not through passwords.
+Biometrics technology offers people a potentially easier and more convenient measure of security, providing a unique identifier without challenges like remembering passwords or protecting it from hackers.
+For cybercriminals, stealing a person's fingerprints or facial features can be more difficult than stealing passwords.
+The security feature also has its pitfalls, though -- law enforcement agencies can force people to unlock their phones via biometrics, but not through passwords.

 Privacy still a priority

-Apple is bringing some subtle security updates with iOS 11 to protect your privacy, which could come at odds for law enforcement.
+With its iOS 11 software, due later this month, Apple is bringing some subtle security updates to protect your privacy, which could frustrate the police.

-The software update adds a new safety feature for the latest iPhones where they can require a password through five clicks on the sleep button.
-The "Emergency SOS" mode feature would mean that law enforcement wouldn't be able to use biometrics to unlock your iPhone.
+The software update adds a safety feature by which iPhones can require a password through five clicks on the sleep button.
+The "Emergency SOS" mode would mean that law enforcement wouldn't be able to use biometrics to unlock your iPhone.

 Apple has taken a strong stance to protect user privacy.
-The company makes money from selling hardware and from services like iTunes, not from selling user data for things like targeted advertising.
-CEO Tim Cook has vowed time and again to maintain customer privacy for features such as the company's mobile payments service, Apple Pay.
+It makes money from selling hardware and from services like iTunes, not from selling user data for things like targeted advertising.
+CEO Tim Cook has vowed time and again to maintain customer privacy for services such as the company's mobile payments service, Apple Pay.
 Neither merchants nor Apple store your credit card number, and Apple doesn't track what you've purchased.

-The company fought the biggest privacy battle of its history a year ago when it battled the US Justice Department to resist a February 16 court order to build a custom version of its iOS software to help the FBI unlock an iPhone 5C used in December's San Bernardino, California, terrorist attack.
+The company ran into the biggest privacy battle of its history more than a year ago.
+It battled the US Justice Department to resist a court order to build a custom version of its iOS software to help the FBI unlock an iPhone 5C used in the San Bernardino, California, terrorist attack.
 While that suit was dropped, the bigger battle likely won't end anytime soon.

 CNET's Shara Tibken contributed to this report.